The HyperTexts

 since you're holding up verses so prolapsed!

-My objective is not to side with the majority, but to avoid the ranks of the insane.—Marcus Aurelius, loose translation/interpretation by Michael R. Burch
+My objective is not to side with the majority, but to avoid the ranks of the insane.—Marcus Aurelius, translation by Michael R. Burch

-Little sparks ignite great Infernos.—Dante, loose translation/interpretation Michael R. Burch
+Little sparks ignite great Infernos.—Dante, translation Michael R. Burch

 VIRGIL